To simplify the job of formatting a worksheet in Excel use the Autoformat option.

 Applying an Autoformat Style

-- Drag select the data in the worksheet that you want formatted
+- Highlight the data in the worksheet that you want formatted

 - After adding the Autoformat button to the Quick Access Toolbar, click on the Autoformat button to bring up the feature's dialog box